 This trip is not recommended to do as a day-trip.

 The trip from San Ignacio to Flores took us an entire day due to extremely bad road conditions.
 Meanwhile, this road has become a nicely paved road and you can travel this journey in a few hours: 2 to 3 hours in good conditions.

 We traveled from San Ignacio to El Remate during the day and did a sunset trip to the ruins the same night.
 This is possible.

 It’s also an option to visit Yaxha ruins in a day trip from San Ignacio.
 Keep in mind that you will be crossing the Belize and Guatemala border twice in one day if you do it this way!

 Entrance fee for Yaxha National Park is 80 Quetzales for foreigners.

 This fee applies for all four ruin sites in the National Park.
-So you can also visit Nakum, Naranjo, and Topoxte ruins with the wrist band you receive upon entering.
+So you can also visit Nakum, Naranjo, and Topoxte ruins with the bracelet you receive upon entering.